-- MSC 304 NATIONAL STRATEGIC STUDIES.
-(3).
-International relationships of the United States and its allies and the study of current events as they apply to foreign policy.
-Prerequisite: Approval of the Professor of Military Science. - MSC 401 LEADERSHIP AND MANAGEMENT II.
-(3).
-Develop proficiency in leadership and management skills with emphasis on duties and obligations of an officer.
-Introduces students to basic concepts of military law and develops an understanding of training management.
-Prerequisite: MSC 301 and 302 or approval of the Professor of Military Science. - MSC 402 FUNDAMENTALS AND DYNAMICS OF THE MILITARY TEAM.
-(3).
-Develop proficiency in using tactical management skills with emphasis on the role of Army staffs, staff estimates and plans, command and control, decision making, platoon operations, and a practicum with Army ROTC Management Simulation Programs.
-Prerequisite: MSC 301 and 302 or approval of the Professor of Military Science. - MSC 403 MILITARY WRITING.
-(3).
-Improves student's ability to prepare effective staff studies, research papers and briefings.
-Prerequisite: Approval of the Professor of Military Science.
-(For BLS purposes, course may be considered CAPSTONE and writing intensive.) - MSC 404 LEADERSHIP LABORATORY.
-(1).
-Development of tactical skills, military planning, drill and ceremonies, and land navigation.
-Prerequisite: Concurrent enrollment in MSC 401 or 402.
-Additional information: - 1.
-Students enrolled in Military Science may acquire additional adventure training through the ROTC Ranger Program. - Leadership laboratory is mandatory for all contracted students enrolled in Military Science courses.
+- Students enrolled in Military Science may acquire additional adventure training through the ROTC Ranger Program. - Leadership laboratory is mandatory for all contracted students enrolled in Military Science courses.
 The lab includes practical training in leadership, drill and ceremonies, operations and planning, organizing, controlling, coordinating and conducting various military tactical and administrative exercises.
-The lab is conducted on Wednesday afternoons from 2:00-5:00p.m. - 3.
-All advanced course students are required to attend a 30-day leadership practicum course during the summer months between the junior and senior years.
+The lab is conducted on Wednesday afternoons from 2:00-5:00 p.m. - All advanced course students are required to attend a 30-day leadership practicum course during the summer months between the junior and senior years.
 This practicum is called ROTC Advanced Camp and is usually conducted at Fort Knox, KY.
-All expenses are paid for by the Army which includes transportation from Lincoln University or home of record to Advanced Camp and return. - 4.
-Physical training (PT) is required for all contracted cadets.
+All expenses are paid for by the Army, which includes transportation from Lincoln University or home of record to Advanced Camp and return. - Physical training (PT) is required for all contracted cadets.